MileHacker Logo

 The Redwood Coast Differentiator

-The Redwood Coast offers direct access to dense redwood forests and an unique blend of nature immersion and coastal experiences, setting it apart as a a place to travel to.
+The Redwood Coast offers direct access to dense redwood forests and an unique blend of connecting with the outdoors and coastal experiences, setting it apart as a a spot to travel to.

 • Direct access to old-growth redwoods.